NTT-EMEA-COPILOT/sdvi-partner-silo/workbook/11-workorder.md

     "name": "test_name"
 }
 ```
+where:
+* `message`: This is the message that will be displayed in the workorder.
+* `label`: This is the label that will be saved in the asset inventory.
+* `location`: This specifies the RSL (Resource Storage Location) where the output file will be stored.
+* `name`: This is the name of the output file, which will be saved as a JSON file in this case.

 You can create a preset to add the dynamic preset data (DPD) before running the workorder preset, and then call the workorder preset from it.

 ## In the gateway page